-Fig. 24: METRO CONNECTS Implementation
+Fig. 24: Plans that Guide the METRO CONNECTS Development Program Implementation

 Financial Overview

 METRO CONNECTS is consistent with forecasts of future transit needs and PSRC's long-range transportation plan.

 The costs for METRO CONNECTS are high-level planning estimates expressed in year-of-expenditure dollars (YOE\$), which include inflation.
 These costs are subject to change as investments are further defined and sequenced.
 Due to the effect of inflation and the ongoing cost of service once implemented, the timing of investments can have a significant impact on the total costs.